What is the Sooke Community Choir all about?

 SCC was formed in 1989 to provide choral entertainment for our community.
 We sing for the pure joy and pleasure it gives us, in an atmosphere that is fun, relaxed and accepting.
-Our mission statement:
+Our purpose statement is:

 The purpose of the Sooke Community Choir Society is to promote, develop and enhance the artistic life of our community through music.